-People want to hear from leaders of the brands they trust $-\underline{79}$ percent say CEO visibility is very important, and they want leaders to share the company's mission and vision.
+People want to hear from leaders of the brands they trust.
+CEO visibility is important to team members and they want leaders to share the company's mission and vision when the seas of business are a little choppy.
 Send a note to your leadership team explaining that now is the time to go after talented candidates and how they can help you capitalize on the opportunity at hand.
-Encourage members of your C-suite to create thought-leadership content in which they lend their expertise on how businesses can adapt to uncertain times.
+Encourage members of your c-suite to create thought-leadership content in which they lend their expertise on how businesses can adapt to uncertain times.

-Additionally, send a message to your contact base through email and social media, letting your followers know how you're continuing to do business while prioritizing the health and safety of your people.
-Let's face it, an employee who is disheartened by their current company's efforts will be wary of working for another employer cut from the same cloth.
-Differentiate yourself by showcasing your employee-focused benefits, flexibility and compassion.
+Additionally, send a leader-driven message to your contact base through email and social media, letting your followers know how you're continuing to do business while prioritizing the health, growth and happiness of your people.

-Remember to be authentic.
+Remember to keep these executive messages authentic.
 If employees join your organization under the assumption that they'll be cared for and valued by your leadership team only to discover that's not the case, your new hires will be quick to pack their bags.
 A high turnover rate is bad for business and your employer brand, so ensure your leaders are genuine in their messaging.

-Create a Best-In-Class Hiring Experience
+#7 Create a Best-In-Class Hiring Experience.

-Every touchpoint - from job descriptions, to social media posts and your careers page - make up part of your candidate experience.
+Every touchpoint from job descriptions to social media posts to your careers page make up part of your candidate experience.
 A changing work environment shouldn't get in the way of creating a high-quality recruitment process.